RULES

 PHOTOGENIC WINNER receives a modeling deal with one of our dancewear brand partners, a gift card and FULL SCHOLARSHIP TO 2026 NATIONALS PHOTOGENIC + RUNWAY WALK!

-1st Runner Up recieves a FULL SCHOLARSHIP TO 2026 NATIONALS PHOTOGENIC + RUNWAY WALK & $100 PARTIAL SCHOLARSHIP GA FOR ID SUMMIT & COMPETITION
+1st Runner Up recieves a FULL SCHOLARSHIP TO 2026 NATIONALS PHOTOGENIC + RUNWAY WALK & $100 PARTIAL SCHOLARSHIP CONVENTION FEE FOR ID SUMMIT & COMPETITION

-2nd Runner Up recieves a INNERLIGHT PACKAGE FOR THE 2026 ID SUMMIT & COMPETITION
+2nd Runner Up recieves a INNERLIGHT ADD-ON PACKAGE FOR THE 2026 ID SUMMIT & COMPETITION

-3rd Runner Up recieves a PARTIAL SCHOLARSHIP GA FOR THE 2026 ID SUMMIT & COMPETITION
+3rd Runner Up recieves a PARTIAL SCHOLARSHIP CONVENTION FEE FOR THE 2026 ID SUMMIT & COMPETITION

 4th Runner Up recieves a $75 SCHOLARSHIP TOWARDS ADD-ONS PACKAGE FOR THE 2026 ID SUMMIT & COMPETITION